Registering a death

 You may find it upsetting to receive junk mail, email or sales calls for someone who has died.
 One way to reduce the chance of this is to register, for free, with The Bereavement Register.
 Call 0800 082 1230 or go to www.thebereavementregister.org.uk.

-You can also stop unwanted sales calls, mail and faxes by registering for free with the following services:
+You can also stop unwanted sales calls, mail and faxes by registering with the following services:

 You may have to re-register with these services every few years.